VenPoisen/PyQt5-simple-calculator/README.md

 # PyQt5-simple-calculator

-## This is a exercise made in the Python course where I had to create a calculator using PyQt5.
+## This is an exercise done in the Python course where I had to create a calculator using PyQt5.